-Geneva Trip (IDHE students only)

-The Geneva Trip is typically a 2-3 day visit to this global health and humanitarian capital.
+Geneva Trip\ (MSc IDHE students only) The Geneva Trip is typically a 2-3 day visit to this global health and humanitarian capital.
 Students on the MSc IDHE programme have visited organisations as diverse as the United Nations High Commissioner for Refugees, the International Committee of the Red Cross, the International Federation of Red Cross and Red Crescent Societies, and Médecins Sans Frontières.
 The trip is optional and self-funded.

-For information about this trip, contact Doctor Stuart Gordon.

-Dependent on public health advice for faculty and students, travel restrictions and the organisations being open to visits

-DESTIN student society

-This is a student-run society for students interested in development issues.
-In previous years, the Society has arranged talks (by students, alumni and outside guests), social events, film nights, and fundraisers.
-Please see our DESTIN Society webpage.
+For information about this trip, contact Professor Stuart Gordon. \Dependent on public health advice for faculty and students, travel restrictions and the organisations being open to visits DESTIN student society ID Student Organisers Each year the Department of International Development have a group of student organisers who work together to coordinate events and activities to build a sense of community among students (and between students and staff) in ID.
+In previous years, the student organisers have arranged guest lectures, alumni mixers, sports tournaments, film screenings and more.
+Please see our ID student organisers webpage.